What is Bedrock?

 Key Concepts

-- Adapter — An integration module (SMS, Email, CRM, etc.) that gives agents tools.
+purpose(production|eval|dev) and free-form tags. - Adapter — An integration module (SMS, Email, CRM, etc.) that provides tools.

 - Tool — A callable function an agent can invoke, either built-in or a webhook to your API.